BramSrna/ElevatorControlSystem/README.md

 and a simulator for the floors (which includes, buttons, lights).

 Files involved in the system:
 	Elevator.java
-        Used to simulate the Elevator system.
-Contains complete control the the elevator.
+		Class ised to simulate an elevator.
+Simulates the lights, buttons, door, and movement.
+    ElevatorSubsystem.java
+        Class used to control the Elevator objects in the simulation.
+Communicates with the Scheduler to control the movement of the elevators as well as other elevator behaviour, sich as opening the door.
     ElevatorSubsystemTests.java
-        Contains JUnit test cases for the Elevator calss Floor.java
+        Contains JUnit test cases for the ElevatorSubsystem calss Floor.java
         Class used to simulate a floor.
 Simulates the lights and buttons.
     FloorSubsystem.java